The Wind in the Willows

 15th -18th July 2026, Orchard Dene Garden Theatre, Blewbury.

-Evening performances start 8pm with a Saturday matinee at 3pm on Saturday.
+Evening performances start 8pm with an additional Saturday matinee at 3pm.

 Come and enjoy the exploits and adventures of Toad and his friends Ratty, Mole and Badger.
 Will his friends be able to steer the motor-car-obsessed Toad away from his reckless behaviour?
 Can they help him mount a courageous mission to reclaim Toad Hall from the weasels?
 Alan Bennett’s adaptation is a satirical tale of nature, fun, friendship and loyalty.
 It’s an adventure which appeals to young and old alike, and Blewbury’s open air garden theatre is the ideal setting.